In the wake of Cyclone Fani which hit in May 2019, coastal communities across Odisha are struggling to cope.

 The primary concern at present is that in the recovery is slow.
 Some marginal groups may slip through the recovery nets.
 This means homes, schools and infrastructure may be built in ways that are again vulnerable to the next disaster.
 This is a systemic problem seen after every major disaster.

 How we helped

 Safe, connected, green and off-the-grid.
 SEEDS is developing a roadmap where risk reduction meets sustainable energy solutions for better resilience to future disasters.
-Using one school and one health centre as model demonstrations, we aim to develop an off-grid campus.
+Using one school and one health centre in Chandrapur block of Puri as model demonstrations, we aim to develop an off-grid campus.

 The buildings themselves will be complemented by planning processes done with the community.
 Disaster management planning, and capacity building workshops to leave the community more prepared.

 Can decentralised energy be a catalyst for sustainable interventions in other areas?